AI-Maker-Space/The-AI-Engineer-Challenge/docs/HW1_VIBE_CHECK.md

     What If Your New Kitty Doesn't Get Along With Your Other Pets?
 Don't panic if you have another cat and it isn't getting along with the new kitten just yet.
 This process can take time, and 30 days may not be enough for your cat to adjust.
 This is where those synthetic calming pheromones can help all the cats in the household to adjust; they can be used as a diffuser in a room both cats spend time in, or a spray that can be used on their beds or other common areas.
 It can also help them bond if you make their interactions more positive by playing with both cats together, giving them treats, and/or engaging in other activities your cats enjoy, such as grooming, with the new kitten in tow.
     ```
-    - Expected Good Answer: Include time frame, calming pheromones, positive reinforcement in answer.
+    - Expected Good Answer: Include time frame, calming pheromones, positive reinforcement during social activities.
     - Aspect Tested: Factual accuracy, hallucination resistance
-    - Evaluation: The answer was concise and complete.
+    - Evaluation: The answer was complete and short.

 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
     - user prompt: